The Burden of Belief

 The Burden of Belief is a book by the Catholic author Ida Friederike Görres (née von Coudenhove) about the challenges of Christian faith in the modern era.
 The book was first published in German in 1932 as Von der Last Gottes: Ein Gespräch über den Menschen und den Christen under the author's maiden name, Coudenhove.
-It was translated into English in 1934.
-The British Dominican priest, Gerald Vann, wrote the introduction to the English edition.
+It was translated into English in 1934 by Conrad M.R.
+Bonacina.
+The British Dominican priest, Gerald Vann, OP, wrote the introduction to the English edition.
 It was also translated into French and Dutch.

 The Burden of Belief, along with Coudenhove's book The Nature of Sanctity, inspired the book Dare to Live!
 Is Our Religion a Burden or a Boon? by the Carmelite priest, Albert H. Dolan, published in 1941.

+Vann's Introduction

+In his Introduction, Vann praised The Burden of Belief, calling it a "dialogue, in which there is a depth and insight which make the honour of writing an introduction to it a difficult and humbling task."
+At the center of this book, he explains, "it is the reason of the Church’s desire to ‘teach all nations’ that is argued and explained."

 Synopsis

 The Burden of Belief presents a dialogue between a Catholic man and a Catholic woman about matters of faith.
-Often, the author presents objections against the Catholic in rather convincing terms and then proceeds to make the Catholic point, after all.
+Often, the author presents objections against the Catholic in rather convincing terms and then proceeds to make the Catholic point, after all, by effectively countering the objections.

 The young woman admires well-groomed, full-blooded, and intellectually cultured people, and she fears that leading them to Catholicism would diminish their quality of life.
 The man begins by concurring, but then shows that she is actually propagating neo-paganist ideas, which tend toward egotism.

 The book's style is literary, but seeks to avoid elitism.
 The author argues for the inclusive nature of the Catholic Church and concludes that instead of being a burden, faith is "a release from human limitations, because it is based on revelation.
 Following the light of that revelation—which rejects nothing good or natural—the Christian learns that 'the burden of God is the superabundance of Grace.'"

 Part of a quartet

-Burden of Belief is part two of a four-part series Görres wrote about key aspects of the Catholic faith and Catholic life.
-Part one is The Nature of Sanctity, which was published as well as translated into English 1932 and reprinted in English in 2019.
+Burden of Belief is part one of a four-part series Görres wrote about key aspects of the Catholic faith and Catholic life.
+Part two is The Nature of Sanctity, which was published as well as translated into English 1932 and reprinted in English in 2019.
 Part three is The Cloister and the World about discerning one’s vocation in life.
 Part Four, which has not yet been translated into English, is Des Andern Last.
 Ein Gespräch über die Barmherzigkeit.